faenrandir/a_careful_examination/content/communications/response_to_callister_bom_man_made_or_god_given.md

 We also know from Oliver Cowdery's revelation mentioned above that he (and Joseph) were going back and consulting the manuscript before its completion.
 It is much easier to maintain consistent characters and story if the developing manuscript were being consulted between sessions.

 Finally, what is viewed by most as a major character mistake [was recorded in the original manuscript](https://web.archive.org/web/20191113054643/https://www.fairmormon.org/answers/Book_of_Mormon/Textual_changes/%22Benjamin%22_changed_to_%22Mosiah%22#Question:_When_and_where_was_the_name_.22Benjamin.22_changed_to_.22Mosiah.22_in_the_Book_of_Mormon.3F).
-And the narrator often seems to {{ link(text="lose track of their location", path="/reasons-to-discount-emmas-bom-testimony/#fn:losingtrack/") }}.
+And the narrator often seems to [lose track of their location](/reasons-to-discount-emmas-bom-testimony/#fn:losingtrack/).

 > <span style="color:red; margin-left:-30px;">[Arg5:13c] ... and then dictated it with perfect recollection, without any notes whatsoever—no outline, no three-by-five cards, nothing—a fact acknowledged even among the critics?[30]</span>

 There are a few ways to deal with the composition event:

-* Joseph {{ link(text="demonstrated significant oral compositional capability", path="/how-could-joseph-smith-composed-bom/") }}.
+* Joseph [demonstrated significant oral compositional capability](/how-could-joseph-smith-composed-bom/).
 We know, for instance, that he extemporaneously delivered many of the revelations in the Doctrine and Covenants (consider [D&C 132:7]).
 The modern origin theory also fits with what seem like extemporaneous material created to account for the lost 116 pages (e.g., Words of Mormon 1:3--9).
 Finally, most of us were raised to organize our thoughts via writing, so it is difficult to imagine others composing extensive structure primarily in their minds, but this was not an uncommon ability in that era (e.g., regularly demonstrated among preachers).
-* Witnesses who observed the translation process {{ link(text="may not have been present when sources were being consulted", path="/reasons-to-discount-emmas-bom-testimony/#emma-may-not-have-been-present-when-sources-were-consulted") }}.
+* Witnesses who observed the translation process [may not have been present when sources were being consulted](/reasons-to-discount-emmas-bom-testimony/#emma-may-not-have-been-present-when-sources-were-consulted).
-* Perhaps Joseph hid notes in his hat, as explained {{ link(text="here", path="/hidden-material-in-hat-hypothesis/") }}.
+* Perhaps Joseph hid notes in his hat, as explained [here](/hidden-material-in-hat-hypothesis/).
 * Cowdery, a schoolteacher, may have been a co-conspirator, as discussed above.

 > <span style="color:red; margin-left:-30px;">[Arg5:13d] And during it all, no one remembered him going to these libraries, bringing any such books home, ...</span>